jameswangz/github-shared-repository/README.markdown

   the commit hyperlink should be generated in the build summary page.
 * Make a change in the 'api'module, push the changes to github, both the 'api' and downstream jobs should be triggered, the commit hyperlinks should be generated in the build summary page of all jobs.
+* The Changes Since Last Build should work properly.

+# About Changes Since Last Build

 # Known Issues
 Currently the trigger script hardcoded the git repository branch to 'master', it may be specified as expected.